 Most logistics teams rely on drivers calling in or official government portals that are often updated hours after a closure has occurred.
 Real-time monitoring requires going to the source: local chatter and secondary signals.

-Tools and Methods for Real-Time Monitoring
+What Tools and Methods Enable Real-Time Monitoring?

 Modern logistics managers are replacing reactive driver call-ins with proactive intelligence systems that flag disruptions before convoys reach a checkpoint.